 Types of customer service

-Ever since the web became a part of daily lives, customer service has never been the same.
-Businesses gradually started switching to emails for marketing and customer support when they realised how efficient virtual customer service is.
+Ever since the web became a part of daily lives, businesses gradually started switching to emails for marketing and customer support when they realised how efficient virtual customer service was.

-Customers contact businesses by sending emails to a specific email address, usually available on the company's website.
+Customers contact businesses through an email address, usually available on the company's website.

 And, of course, you can make emails a part of your customer engagement suite on Chatwoot.